 A driver who causes a serious crash is far more likely to flee than a driver who accidentally bumps into someone else’s car.
 The more serious the crash, the more it will cost the at-fault driver and their insurance provider, if they even have insurance.
 That means hit-and-run victims are often left with catastrophic injuries, such as:

 - Spinal cord injuries

 The more severely injured the victim, the more serious the hit-and-run crime.
 A felony hit-and-run, which is when a driver flees an accident that caused serious or deadly injuries, can result in a prison sentence of one to five years.
 Sadly, this does not stop negligent drivers from running away from the accidents that they have caused.
 This can leave victims injured, with no way to file a claim against the at-fault party.
 Thankfully, the police may be able to help.

-If you have found yourself the victim of a hit-and-run, then the very first step you should take is contacting the police.
+If you have found yourself the victim of a hit-and-run in Atlanta, then the very first step you should take is contacting the police.
 The police will want to investigate the crime and try to identify the driver so that they can bring him to justice.
 This can also prove beneficial to you.
 If you want to file a claim against the at-fault driver, then you need to know who he or she is.
 You can help the police accomplish this by providing them with certain information, such as:

 - The make and model of the car